issararab/EPSAPG/README.md

         mmseqs createindex targetDB /path/tmp
         isarpipeline -query query/example.fasta -interm_path /path/tmp

  **Note:** MMseqs database and indextable are compiled only once, as long as the main database did not change.
-Refer to "IsarPipeline Command paramters" section for more search options.
+Refer to "EPSAPG Command paramters" section for more search options.

  Enjoy your super fast alignments :)